 Notes: The response variable is total factor productivity (log).
-In Column 1, we present OLS estimation results, and, in Columns 2-4 within-firm estimation results, with robust and firm-clustered standard errors in parantheses.
-The legal form of the firm is controlled for throughout. p < 0.10, p < 0.05, p < 0.01
+In Column 1, we present OLS estimation results, and, in Columns 2-4 within-firm estimation results, with robust and firm-clustered standard errors in parentheses.
+By including binary indicators, the legal form of the firm is controlled for throughout.

 The results discussed may be biased due to heterogeneity at several levels.
 In Columns (2)-(4), we therefore gradually introduce specific effects at the firm, industry and year level.
 When we control for unobserved time-invariant firm heterogeneity (Column 2), the association between hiring leading personnel and productivity is reduced to a tenth of its previous size while still being economically and statistically significant.
 Recruiting other workers is less strongly linked to productivity growth.
 Adding further specific effects only marginally affects the results (Columns 3-4).
 Our benchmark within-firm estimation results are displayed in Column (4).
 The semi-elasticity for leading personnel is 0.00216.
-In other words, we find that hiring an additional manager or professional is on average associated with a 0.2 percent increase of the productivity of the hiring SME.
-Reassuringly, our result for leading personnel is qualitatively in line with, although substantially more conservative than, the results for technicians and graduate workers in the firm-level study of Parrotta and Pozzoli (2012) using a panel of Danish firms.30
+In other words, we find that hiring an additional manager or professional is on average associated with a 0.2 percent increase of the productivity of the hiring SME.26 graduate workers in the firm-level study of Parrotta and Pozzoli (2012) using a panel of Danish firms. $^{\rm 27}$